dridi/cashpack/README.rst

 Design goals
 ------------

-0. Disclaimer
+0. Code clarity

-This is currently work in progress, not all goals reflect the current state of the project.
+This goal overrides all the others.
+Code clarity prevails over other goals unless numbers show that optimizations are required.
+Because of the natural indirection created by an event-driven approach (it leads to the fifth circle of the callback hell) accidental complexity should be kept to a minimum.
 There is also almost no documentation other than this README.

 1. Maintain no state besides the dynamic table